Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 Newt.

-He's he's taking the occasion here.
+He's taking the occasion here.

 I really want people to hear some of that.

-He's explained the uh the reason for those things.
+He's explained the reason for those things.

-Remember he was speaker when Clinton was elected, and they did joint public appearances at places.
+Remember, he was Speaker when Clinton was elected, and they did joint public appearances at places.

-And well, but nobody had a problem with that.
+Well, but nobody had a problem with that.

 Whatever.